MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/enums/partystatechangetype.md

 ---
 author: jdeweyMSFT
 title: "PartyStateChangeType"
-description: "The PartyStateChangeType enumeration contains the types of state changes that can occur.
-(Header: Party.h)" ms.author: jdewey ms.topic: reference ms.service: playfab ms.date: 04/07/2021
+description: "The types of state changes that can occur in the Party library." ms.author: jdewey ms.topic: reference ms.service: playfab ms.date: 04/11/2023
 ---

 # PartyStateChangeType

-The types of state changes that can occur.
+The types of state changes that can occur in the Party library.

 ## Syntax